rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 Throughout this article, the links have been written in the form `href="style.css"`.
 This specifies a _relative link_: the file path is taken relative to the directory that the file in which the link sits.
 When deploying the webpage to a server, you will want to write this in the form `href="/style.css"`, which will give a link to the root of your website.
-This tells the browser to take whatever the base URL (for example {% verbose_url() %}https://example.rutar.org{% end %}) and append the link.
+This tells the browser to take the base URL (for example {% verbose_url() %}https://example.rutar.org{% end %}) and append the link.
-However, when browsing files on your device, the base URL is the root of your filesystem, i.e. `/`, so `/style.css` will (attempt to) link to the root of your filesystem directory, which is not what you want!
+However, when browsing files on your device, the base URL is the root of your filesystem, i.e. `/`, so `/style.css` will (attempt to) link to the root of your filesystem directory, which was not what we wanted!

 Moreover, there is a convention for linking directly to files HTML files: files with the name `index.html` are given special treatment.
 Suppose your directory structure looks like the following: